cmdhowdhury/PasswordManager/README.md

 After you set up a profile, you have three options:
 ```
-add: will request a site, the username for that site and the password for that site and store that information in database.txt
+add: will request a site, the username for that site and the password for that site and store that information in database.txt[1]
 ```
 ```
 see: will output the username and password of a desired site, when asked for desired site, entry is white-space sensitive